+a.
+General

-- a.
-General - Buildings providing space for uses that regularly receive or distribute large quantities of goods must provide loading facilities as required by the Director of Traffic and Parking.
+- i.
+Buildings providing space for uses that regularly receive or distribute large quantities of goods must provide loading facilities as required by the Director of Mobility.
 Loading facilities must be sufficient to adequately serve the intended use(s). - ii.
-The Director of Traffic and Parking may authorize the use of an alley for loading activities in lieu of requiring a separate on-site loading facility. - iii.
-Loading and unloading activities are not permitted within a public thoroughfare except in a loading zone during permitted hours designated by the Director of Traffic and Parking.
+The Director of Mobility may authorize the use of an ALLEY for loading activities in lieu of requiring a separate on-SITE loading facility. - iii.
+Loading and unloading activities are not permitted within a public THOROUGHFARE except in a loading zone during permitted hours designated by the Director of Mobility.